 The most common framing device is the three-act structure, dividing your story into a beginning, middle, and end.
 Another famous structural device is the five-act structure, which Shakespeare used to write most of his plays.

-- The eight sequence method, where you divide up your story into 8 mini-arcs called sequences
+- The eight sequence method, where you divide up your story into eight mini-arcs called sequences

-- The story circle method, where you write your story to hit eight basic plot points guided by “the story circle” created by Dan Harmon.
+- In the story circle method, you write your story to hit eight basic plot points guided by “the story circle” by Dan Harmon.

-I’ve covered how to make use of all of these in the article How To Write A Screenplay That Works.
+I’ve covered how to use all these in the article How To Write A Screenplay That Works.

 …And plenty more than that out there as well.
-There are methods that follow less-traditional linear storytelling, like those that tell the story out of order, or tell it backward or tell it from multiple perspectives to reveal new information each time (the Rashomon method).
+Some methods follow less-traditional linear storytelling, like those that tell the story out of order or tell it backward or from multiple perspectives to reveal new information each time (the Rashomon method).

-Each structural framing method is useful for helping writers frame their plots, and as you can see from the above, they vary in their level of detail.
+Each structural framing method is useful for helping writers frame their plots, and as you can see from the above, they vary in detail.

 To a newer writer, it might be helpful to follow something like the Save the Cat beat sheet to hyper-specify what page number each plot point should happen at.

-To more experienced writers, something like the sequence or story circle methods can be helpful as guiding principles to keep their stories flowing in a positive direction.
+To more experienced writers, something like the sequence or story circle methods can be helpful as guiding principles to keep their stories flowing positively.

-And of course, breaking free from traditional narrative story structure methods can be very appealing to veteran writers who know how to wield audience expectations against them and weave a thoroughly enjoyable story that surprises and amazes without getting too convoluted.
+And, of course, breaking free from traditional narrative story structure methods can appeal to veteran writers who know how to wield audience expectations against them and weave a thoroughly enjoyable story that surprises and amazes without getting too convoluted.

 Before you can break the rules, though, you have to know what they are.
 Even better if you know them by heart!